Guides and Tutorials

 Scenario 1 would be your target goal to begin with.
 Achieving that will allow you work towards the other scenarios.
 But once established it is much easier to expand and grow.
 You can sell more ads than the scenarios above suggest.
 This will bring in more income too.
 You can also choose to sell the ads for even more money.

-The legwork part of this business is soliciting the advertisements from the local businesses in your area.
+The bulk of the legwork in this business is soliciting the advertisements from the local businesses in your area.
 But once done over several months, you will have a base of advertisers to draw on with a few phone calls!

 STEPS TO STARTING